 SWRPC is one of New Hampshire's nine regional planning agencies established by NH RSA 36.
 SWRPC covers a planning district consisting of 34 municipalities (~1,000 square miles and ~100,000 people), comprising the Southwest Region of the State, also known as the Monadnock Region.
 SWRPC’s footprint largely aligns with the Community Transportation Region served by the NextGen Project, with the addition of Langdon and Windsor and the exclusion of Francestown.
 A primary responsibility of SWRPC is to represent member communities on issues which have a larger-than-local focus as well as issues that require proficiency in planning-related topics in which member municipalities may lack familiarity and/or capacity.
 For example, SWRPC assists municipalities in drafting transportation-related policies and plans, provides mobility management services on behalf of MRCC to improve coordination of community transportation services regionally, and provides limited planning-level services to area transit agencies.
 SWRPC also has an ongoing contractual relationship with the New Hampshire Department of Transportation (NHDOT), helping the State plan for and implement transportation improvements in the Monadnock Region.
-For this project, SWRPC will serve as the primary point of contact for the transit service providers responding to the NextGen Transit Operator Request for Qualifications (RfQ) – Critical Access to Care (CACS) opportunity.
-SWRPC will be supported by MRCC and local, regional and state partners in reviewing and assessing all statements of qualifications responding to this opportunity through the CACS Steering Committee.
+For this project, SWRPC will serve as the primary point of contact for the transit service providers responding to the NextGen Transit Operator Request for Qualifications (RfQ) – Crucial Appointment Ride Service (CARS) opportunity.
+SWRPC will be supported by MRCC and local, regional and state partners in reviewing and assessing all statements of qualifications responding to this opportunity through the CARS Steering Committee.

 MRCC is one of eight regional coordinating councils (RCCs) in New Hampshire and was established by NH RSA 239-B. MRCC covers a 33-town region, previously shown in Map 1 and described in the introduction.
 MRCC membership includes community transportation stakeholders including transportation providers, human services agencies, and lived experience users of community transportation services.
 RCCs help coordinate and improve community and public transportation services, typically focusing on creating accessible, affordable transportation options for seniors, veterans, individuals with disabilities, low-income residents and youth.
 With assistance from the Lead Agency (Cheshire County) and Regional Mobility Manager (via contract with SWRPC), MRCC manages, facilitates and coordinates community transportation services in the region using Federal Transit Administration (FTA) Section 5310 funding.
-For the NextGen Project, MRCC intends to apply for additional sources of community transportation funding and oversee the use of those funds by negotiating with operators to provide NextGen Project transit services including CACS.
+For the NextGen Project, MRCC intends to apply for additional sources of community transportation funding and oversee the use of those funds by negotiating with operators to provide NextGen Project transit services including CARS.
 Following the RfQ process, MRCC will negotiate with top candidates to identify one or more preferred partners and then will collaborate with the preferred partners to submit applications for funding.

-The CACS Steering Committee is an advisory committee to MRCC composed of community transportation stakeholder representatives from the Greater Keene area representing VDPs, hospitals, and major institutions likely to drive a substantial portion of ridership for the CACS.
+The CARS Steering Committee is an advisory committee to MRCC composed of community transportation stakeholder representatives from the Monadnock Region representing VDPs, hospitals, and major institutions likely to drive a substantial portion of ridership for CARS.
 The Committee also includes representation from MRCC and ex-officio representation from NHDOT.
 SWRPC provides facilitation and technical assistance on behalf of the Committee.
-The Steering Committee’s role is to 1) conduct a due diligence assessment of prospective operators, 2) rank and distill the field of applicants to top candidates based on a pre-defined scoring rubric and interviewing process, and 3) make an endorsement and recommendations on preferred partner operator candidates that MRCC should work with to refine a CACS scope of services necessary for applications to the Federal Transit Administration for Section 5310 and other sources of funding (See Section 5: Funding Strategy for more information).
+The Steering Committee’s role is to 1) conduct a due diligence assessment of prospective operators, 2) rank and distill the field of applicants to top candidates based on a pre-defined scoring rubric and interviewing process, and 3) make an endorsement and recommendations on preferred partner operator candidates that MRCC should work with to refine a CARS scope of services necessary for applications to the Federal Transit Administration for Section 5310 and other sources of funding (See Section 5: Funding Strategy for more information).

 Project Background